joegreene/CS_121_Fall_2014/Weekly Work/Week 6/Resources/README.md

 Above with file name: "CS 121 Week 6 - Vectors, Delimiters, and Functions.docx".

 Revisions made (already fixed in uploaded .docx files):
-- Last problem (second section)
+- Last problem (second section); will be explained later.

-__NOTE__: On Monday we'll cover why, in class, why I made the revision to the last problem.
+__NOTE__: On Monday the notes will cover why, in class, why I made the revision to the last problem.

 #### Questions
-Will be filled out next week.
+Will be filled out next week Wednesday.

 -------------------------------------------------------------------------------